 What sides go with beef and broccoli?

 Sides are another fun way to customize this dish.
 We love to serve our stir-fry over rice or lo-mein noodles.
-You can serve alongside any type of rice, like brown rice, basmati rice, fried rice, or cauliflower rice.
+You can serve alongside any type of rice, like brown rice, basmati rice, pork fried rice, or cauliflower rice.

 How to Store Beef Broccoli Stir-Fry